blabla1337/skf-flask/markdown/knowledge_base/112-knowledge_base--Cross_origin_resource_sharing--.md

 **Description:**

-Cross Origin Resource Sharing or CORS is a mechanism that enables a web browser to perform "cross-domain" requests using the XMLHttpRequest L2 API in a controlled manner.
+Cross Origin Resource Sharing or CORS is a mechanism that enables a web browser to perform &#34;cross-domain&#34; requests using the XMLHttpRequest L2 API in a controlled manner.
 In the past, the XMLHttpRequest L1 API only allowed requests to be sent within the same origin as it was restricted by the same origin policy.

 **Solution:**